waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The warp at (11, 14) didn't work.
     - The path to the main door (13, 15) is blocked from the South.
     - Reading the sign might clarify if this is the entrance or exit.
 - **Plan:** Read sign.
-Then head North via column 9 to Goldenrod City (bypassing or fighting Officer).
+Then head North via column 9/10 to Goldenrod City.

 ## Key Items & Progress
 - **Badges:** Zephyr, Hive (2/8)